andrew/ultimate-awesome/README.md

 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
 - [awesome-hive](https://github.com/dharmeshkakadia/awesome-hive) - Everything about Apache Hive that is awesome .
-- [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [awesome-courses](https://github.com/EddieVillegas/awesome-courses) - Lista de cursos y tutoriales gratuitos.
 - [awesome-generation](https://github.com/FeiiYin/awesome-generation) - A collection of resources on generation.
 - [awesome-appscript](https://github.com/Flozad/awesome-appscript) - A collection of awesome Apps Script Functions, resources and shiny things.